mSvcBench/muBench/README.md

-# **µBench** - A high customizable Microservice generator
+# **µBench** - A high customizable Microservice simulator

 **µBench** is a benchmarking tool for cloud/edge computing platforms that run microservice applications.
-The tool creates *dummy* microservice applications that can be customized by the user to mimic the behavior of complex real-world microservice applications.
+The tool creates *dummy* microservice applications that can be customized by the user and actually run on [Kubernetes](https://kubernetes.io) (and more).

+µBench targets researchers and cloud platform developers who lack real microservice applications to validate their findings (e.g., new resource control mechanisms, AI-driven orchestration, etc.); µBench can create these applications for them .
+At the same time, µBench can also be used for educational purposes to show students advantages and problems of microservice applications.
-The user can model the topology of the application's service mesh, define the behaviors of the internal microservices using a portfolio of stress functions (e.g. for CPU, memory, I/O, network) or implementing new ones, choose HTTP or gRPC as the microservice protocol, etc.

-After the microservice application is created, µBench deploys it on platforms for containerized applications, such as [Kubernetes](https://kubernetes.io).
+µBench allows users control some properties of the microservice application it creates, such as: the topology of the service mesh, the behaviors of the internal microservices using a portfolio of stress functions (e.g. for CPU, memory, I/O, network) or implementing new ones, the protocol API (HTTP or gRPC), etc. After the microservice application is created, µBench is currently able to run it on a Kubernetes cluster; however, the µBench architecture is open to include other container execution platforms as well.
 Developers of these platforms can test their innovations by observing related effects on µBench-created applications, which export per-microservice metrics, such as delay, load, etc.

-µBench is targeted at researchers and developers of cloud platforms who cannot use real microservice applications to validate their results (e.g., new resource control mechanisms, AI-driven orchestration, etc.).
-At the same time, µBench can also be used for educational purposes to show students advantages and problems of microservice applications.

 You can learn more about µBench [here](Docs/Manual.md)